Skip to main content Skip to search Skip to main navigation

 ANTILOP Hochstuhl in der Gastronomie

-Eating with a toddler: The 5 best tips for a relaxed mealtime at the family table highchair
+Eating with a toddler at the table: 5 top tips for a relaxed mealtime at

 Mealtimes with a baby or toddler are often anything but relaxed – but with the right tools and routines, they can become a real highlight of the day.
-We’ll share the best tips for bringing more structure, comfort and organisation to the family table.
+We’ll share our top tips for bringing more structure, comfort and organisation to the family table.

 1. The right highchair for your needs